10 Medicinal Herbs Every Beginner Should Grow

 Medicinal Uses

-Chamomile (Matricaria chamomilla) has been used for centuries as a gentle nervine — meaning it calms the nervous system without sedating you into a fog.
+Chamomile (Matricaria chamomilla) has been used for centuries as a gentle nervine (a class of herbs that calms the nervous system without sedating you into a fog).
 It’s well-studied for reducing mild anxiety, supporting healthy sleep, easing digestive discomfort, and soothing upset stomachs in both adults and children.
 Its anti-inflammatory properties also make it useful topically for minor skin irritations.
+Our guide to the best herbs for sleep dives deeper into chamomile’s sleep-supporting research.

 How to Grow It